 But, if the homeowner (or a neighbor) insists that figures are seen in the windows when no one is home, that’s enough reason to investigate.

-(This is when the police can be tremendously helpful.
-They know which houses are reported with unexplained lights, inside, but — when the police get there — they never find evidence.
+(The police can be tremendously helpful.
+This is a very good reason to become friends with local police officers.
+They know which houses are reported with unexplained lights, inside, but – when the police get there – they never find evidence.
 Shepherdstown is among the most famous.)

 Closed curtains can indicate a home where people are frightened.
 But, it might be a sign of someone with an offbeat sleep schedule.
 Ask about this.